Home

 Schedules and Arrival

-Planning Your Onsite Activities – We strongly suggest you consider using one of the Sample Schedules.
-The program flow of these schedules has proven most efficient and effective over the past 30 years the program has been in operation.
 If you want to create a custom schedule, it’s important to work with your ELP Instructor to create a schedule that will better meet the particular needs of your group.
 You are welcome to use your own and your students’ creative ideas to augment the onsite program.
-However, it is important that you be in communication with your ELP Instructor so that your changes can be assessed for their viability and agreed upon prior to your arrivalKeep in mind that short winter days will require that you use a different schedule from long fall or spring days, use the Early Sunset schedule samples.
-Try to strike a balance within your schedule.
-You want your Employees active and involved as much of the time as possible, but not so much that the group begins experiencing widespread ‘meltdowns’ from not having enough quiet time.
+However, it is important that you be in communication with your ELP Instructor so that your changes can be assessed for their viability and agreed upon prior to your arrival.

 It is really important to have activities planned for your entire visit.
 The time right before dinner and right after dinner can be a time when parents tend to ‘let loose’ and socialize.
-Employees tend to start having a new surge of energy.
+Students tend to start having a new surge of energy.
 Please monitor this.
 Before dinner, have journal writing time, drawing time, or structured game time with the entire class.
 Right after dinner is also a very good time for teachers to take the students on a walk to visit the windmill and view the sunset.
-This allows the parents to have some down time, time to socialize, and gives them a renewed interest as the employees come back to them.
+This allows the parents to have some down time, time to socialize, and gives them a renewed interest as the students come back to them.

 • Do not arrive at the Fort Compound before 10 am unless agreed upon beforehand with your ELP Instructor.

-• Walking In From Reef Campground – The easiest way to coordinate the hike is to have all cars rendezvous at Reef Campground entranceThe campground is about ten miles north of Jenner (and about a mile south of the main entrance to Fort Ross State Historic Park).
+• Walking In From Reef Campground – The easiest way to coordinate the hike is to have all cars rendezvous at Reef Campground entrance.
+The campground is about ten miles north of Jenner (and about a mile south of the main entrance to Fort Ross State Historic Park).
 It is a good idea to plan for a snack when you arrive at the Reef Campground entrance.
 As there are no toilets available at the campground, please consider using the public bathroom near the post office in Jenner.
 When everybody has arrived, have the driving parents take a few parent-helpers and drive to the fort (ocean gate) to quickly unload the gear, leaving behind the Teacher, students, and enough parents to make the walk safely.
 Do not leave any cars behind at Reef.

 • WARNING – On very rainy days or on days just after heavy rains, the creek along the Reef hike may be impassable.
 If it has been raining, please email us at the fort a day or so before your program date to ask if it is possible to safely cross the creek.
 You will be in contact with your ELP Instructor at this point and can discuss with them the best arrival protocol to follow, as you get closer to your program date.